ChristianChiarulli/nvcode-color-schemes.vim/README.md

 ## Contributing

-- Create a yaml file
+- Create a YAML file
-- Fill it with all the highlight groups you want
+- Modify the highlight groups with custom colors
-- Run the generate script `generate <colorscheme name>.yml`
+- Run the generate script and save the output to the colors directory
-- Put the colorscheme in the `colors` directory
+	- `generate colorscheme_name.yml >  ./colors/colorscheme_name.vim`
 - Create a PR

 These are the highlight groups you wanna pay the most attention to.